javiertuya/selema/README.md

 # Advanced configuration and services

-Most of actions performed by the SeleniumManager instance are implemented as services that are attached to the instance using a set of overloaded `add` methods.
+Most of actions performed by the SeleManager instance are implemented as services that are attached to the instance using a set of overloaded `add` methods.
-Some services are predefined (attached during the SeleniumManager instantiation) and others are optional (attached by calling to `add(<service-instance>)` on the SelenimManager instance).
+Some services are predefined (attached during the SeleManager instantiation) and others are optional (attached by calling to `add(<service-instance>)` on the SelenimManager instance).
 All `add` methods and service configuration methods follow a fluent style.